 “The expectations and personal experiences of the individual taking them as well as the external environment were recognized as vitally important in influencing users’ experiences.
 These factors were respectively dubbed set and setting, and are now well-established elements of human hallucinogen research.
 (Johnson et al., 2008; Fadiman, 2011; Leary et al., 1963).

-Set and setting, or maybe more accurately mindset and setting, were provided as an explanation as to why some people responded positively to psychedelics while others did not.
-Set and setting are thought to influence your predisposition to have a “good” or “bad” trip.
+Set and setting, or short for mindset and setting, were provided as an explanation as to why some people responded positively to psychedelics while others did not.
+Set and setting are thought to influence whether you have a “good” or “bad” trip.
 The type of psychedelic experience you’ll have is a huge determinant in assessing how cannabis will interact with any given psychedelic.

 Cannabis and LSD drug interactions